 Despite the best efforts of individual citizens, there will be some who suffer from infirmities, physical, psychological or cultural, and require support from others.
 In such case an honourable society would foster the innate sense – also inherent in India’s tradition of moral obligation and fulfilment - among citizens in serving others.
 Individuals are expected to rise to the occasion to help their suffering brethren.
 Langars in gurudwaras or other institutions of charity (e.g. Pingalwara) have done wonders over the centuries.
 In such acts of helping others, the giver often receives at least as much as the receiver.

+Because of the vital role of religious organisations, charities, and benevolent societies in fostering benevolence and patriotism, they should not be subject to taxation, and donations to them should continue to be tax deductible.

-In such matters, the state has a role by exempting contributions by citizens for such charitable work from income tax.
-Where such work is used as a pre-condition for proselytisation, thus impinging on freedom of religion, regulatory control would be needed to ensure that the poor are not being bribed to change their religion.
-We will also ensure that no foreign funds are used for any proselytization.
-Indian funds could potentially be used subject to open disclosure of the purposes of such conversion.
+Where tax-exempt work involves proselytisation, regulatory control is needed to ensure that the poor are not being bribed through tax-free rupees to change their religion.
+We will ensure that no foreign funds are used for proselytization.
+Taxable Indian funds can be used for preaching any religious message (as part of the right to freedom of religion), but bribery for the purposes of conversion would be viewed sternly.

 Role of the state to ensure a social minimum